dmalawey/OpenArm/README.md

 * Stage 2) use the math relationships from stage 1 on a robot with no encoders and no overhead camera to command actuators.
 Moving from “home” to any fixed position could be achieved within 5 degrees for each joint.
 With this method, move the wrist near a flower of known position relative to “home.”
 * Stage 2 step 2) activate a low resolution wrist-mounted camera to adjust wrist and fingers, along with simple kinematics and known models, to pluck a pedal.

+## Learning for Self-Design

+(2023.10.18)

+What if the robot can design itself for each application?
+I almost forgot to disclose this part of the discussion:  **Multidisciplinary Design Optimization,** or MDO for short, is a recent field in engineering that leverages computational power to co-optimize systems with interacting subsystems.
+In a robot, some systems are power, mass, articulation, rigidity, among other aspects that can have severe tradeoffs when optimized independently.
+For complex systems, an expert may find a great solution to optimize one aspect but is not fully aware of it's cross-interactions on other aspects.
+One solution is to create a computer model which combines other models.

+In 2015 I took an amazing MDO course in the mechanical engineering department taught by Dr. Douglas Allaire at Texas A&M.  This subject was so inspiring that it became core to my [masters' thesis](https://oaktrust.library.tamu.edu/handle/1969.1/174238).
+The approach of mathematically optimizing a system of systems takes a great deal of pre-calculation but there is one magical outcome:  After building the optimizer, we can adjust the constraints or the application for which our system is intended, and it will re-compute the optimal design.
+Imagine selecting the best components for your new gaming PC build, for the overall best price and best metrics that you ask for.
+Then, use the same optimizer to re-select parts for your colleagues CAD workstation.
+This approach is a perfect pairing for a design like OpenArm and [SCUTTLE](https://www.scuttlerobot.org) which are highly modular and intended for broad applications.

+After some progress is made, it will make sense to build an MDO solver around the OpenArm, and [SCUTTLE](https://scuttlerobot.org), and perhaps the combination of the two.

 # Research Phase

 ## How it started